 They lead on The Scottish Transitions Forum, that has over 750 members from a wide range of professionals, young people, parents and carers.
 Membership is free and is open to anyone who is committed to improving transitions for young people with additional support needs.

-Other useful reports and studies
+Other useful reports, studies and information

 Life on the Edge of the Cliff was researched and written by Tracey Francis, who has extensive experience in communications and children and young people’s policy at national and European levels.
 The reports are about transitions, especially for young people with learning difficulties after leaving school.
 Tracey’s research took her to Italy, Norway, the Czech Republic as well as home.